zsxkib/cog-mmaudio/README.md

 ## Evaluation
 Work in progress.

+## Datasets
+MMAudio was trained on several datasets, including [AudioSet](https://research.google.com/audioset/), [Freesound](https://github.com/LAION-AI/audio-dataset/blob/main/laion-audio-630k/README.md), [VGGSound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/), [AudioCaps](https://audiocaps.github.io/), and [WavCaps](https://github.com/XinhaoMei/WavCaps).
+These datasets are subject to specific licenses, which can be accessed on their respective websites.
+We do not guarantee that the pre-trained models are suitable for commercial use.
+Please use them at your own risk.

 ## Acknowledgement
 Many thanks to:
 - [Make-An-Audio 2](https://github.com/bytedance/Make-An-Audio-2) for the 16kHz BigVGAN pretrained model and the VAE architecture